Skip to Content

 Hakawa Chocolate

 Still the only permanent bean to bar chocolate shop in Hong Kong, Hakawa chocolate is dedicated to their craft.
-Using only house-made dark chocolate, the owners, Sally and Mandy, create an array of drinks, chocolate bars, and generously-coated chocolate-covered nuts.
-Situated at the top of a very tall hill in Central Hong Kong, Hakawa is decidedly worth the trek.
+Using only house-made dark chocolate, the owners, Sally and Mandy, create an array of chocolate drinks, chocolate bars, and generously-coated chocolate-covered nuts.

 Both of the owners speak fluent English, Mandarin and Cantonese.
-Their iced drinks are very popular, but note that even their sweeter ones are not particularly sweet, and that’s more a reaction to Hong Kong tastes than to their own preferences.
+Their iced drinks are very popular, but note that even their sweeter ones are not particularly sweet, and that's more a reaction to Hong Kong chocolate tastes than to their own preferences.

 Address: Shop1B, 49-51A Gough Street, Central, Hong Kong (at the top of a very tall hill)